lmatsuki/Octopath-Traveler-Skill-Planner/README.md

 Complete.

-Note: Currently there are no support skills and more than one character may select the same job.
+Note: Support skills are not supported and more than one character may select the same job.